vrushalMore/Car-control-with-brain-signals/README.md

 ## Results

-The best model identified was the Support Vector Classifier (SVC) with an accuracy of 77.23% and an F1 Score of 0.87.
+The best-performing models for this classification task are Logistic Regression, Support Vector Machine, and Naive Bayes, as they all achieved an accuracy of 0.7723 and an F1 score of 0.8715.